-With over 25 years of experience in studio sound, KRK enters the studio headphone world with their KNS series.
-You probably are already familiar with the Rokir G3 studio monitor speakers by KRK and their original yellow color woofer – which also feature in our list with the best studio monitor speakers of 2019.
-Should you expect same sound quality as their monitor speakers?
+With over 25 years of experience in studio sound, KRK enters the studio headphone world with its KNS series.
+You probably are already familiar with the Rokir G3 studio monitor speakers by KRK and their original yellow color woofer.
+Should you expect the same sound quality as their monitor speakers?
 Yes, definitely!

 KRK KNS 8400 is closed-back monitor headphones that deliver accurate and natural sound, as it must be heard.
-The full frequency response offers a silky high end, extended mids and lows that will ensure precise reproduction of sound.
-The bass frequency reproduces the low end of your music accurately, clearly and without boominess.
-Users say that they were able to discern the most subtle differences and tiny details of the songs for the first time.
+The full frequency response offers silky high-end, extended mids, and lows that will ensure precise sound reproduction.
+The bass frequency reproduces the low end of your music accurately, clearly, and without boominess.
+Users say that they could discern the most subtle differences and tiny details of the songs for the first time.

-These lightweight and very comfortable headphones are ideal for those long sessions that many producers struggle.
-The Premium Leatherette, detachable cables, and a volume slider to foldback your headphones contribute to getting the comfort and durability you want from your studio headphones.
+These lightweight and very comfortable headphones are ideal for those long sessions that many producers struggle with.
+The Premium Leatherette, detachable cables, and a volume slider to fold back your earphones contribute to getting the comfort and durability you want from your studio headphones.

 Conclusion: KRK managed to create a studio pair with all the necessary features every producer wants in his/her studio.
-This closed-back type of headphones provide a precise listening experience, with frequency range at 5Hz – 23kHz (not ideal for DJing) and 124 dB maximum SPL.
-All that in a comfortable and most importantly very affordable studio headphone by KRK.
+This electronic music headset provides a precise listening experience, with a frequency range of 5Hz – 23kHz (not ideal for DJing) and 124 dB maximum SPL.
+All that in a comfortable, and most importantly, affordable pair of headphones for making music.

-Shure is another well-known company among producers for their high-quality audio equipment.
-SRH 840 is a professional monitoring headphone for studio recording, mixing and mastering your tracks.
+Shure is another well-known company among producers for its high-quality audio equipment.
+SRH 840 is a professional monitoring headphone for studio recording, mixing, and mastering your tracks.

-This over-ear type of headphones delivers precise frequency response with fat bass, clear mid-range and extended highs.
+This on-ear type of headphone delivers precise frequency response with fat bass, clear mid-range, and extended highs.
 The overall sound is rich and flat and will cover the needs of most music producers in the studio.

-Conclusion: Shure SRH840 weights less than 2 pounds, making it one of the lightest studio pairs out there.
-It does not offer any fantastic features, but its entirely quality, functions, and appearance are above average.
+Conclusion: Shure SRH840 weighs less than 2 pounds, making it one of the lightest studio pairs out there.
+It does not offer any fantastic features, but its entire quality, functions, and appearance are above average.
 If you like this option but cannot afford it, take a look at the Shure SRH440.
-You will also find it in our list with the best studio headphones under $100.

 7. SENNHEISER HD 600

 We will take it up a notch with this professional HiFi studio headphone.
-The Sennheiser HD600 offer the best sound quality you will find in the market at this price range.
-With nearly perfect reviews from audio engineers gives no room to doubt.
+The Sennheiser HD600 offers the best sound quality you will find in the market at this price range.
+With nearly perfect reviews from audio engineers gives no room for doubt.
 It is an ideal headphone for mixing and mastering in your recording studio.

 This open-back type of headphones does not offer splendid isolation from ambient noise.
-The reason for this is because HD 600 is made to provide better sound and not privacy.
-Regardless now the comfort they provide is excellent, extremely light-weight and sits very well over the ears with the velour ear-pads.
+The reason for this is that HD 600 is made to provide better sound and not privacy.
+Regardless now, the comfort they provide is excellent, extremely light-weight, and sits very well over the ears with the velour ear pads.

-HD600 are great headphones for music production, and to listen to your favorite orchestral or classical music for inspiration.
+HD600 are professional headphones for music production.
+Perfect for listening to your favorite orchestral music or classical pieces as well.

-Conclusion: In general, we like affordable studio tools, because let’s face it, we may break them, lose them or at some point want to upgrade to something better.
-However, Sennheiser HD600 is the most expensive pair on our list for the best studio headphones.
-A pair which also does not provide reliable sound isolation compared to the others.
-Although the sound quality is unbeatable, clear and detailed with tight bass, this pair is ideal for almost all kind of electronic music.
-If you have the budget and a quiet studio room with no noisy environment, then this is a perfect choice.
+Conclusion: In general, we like affordable studio tools because let’s face it; we may break them, lose them, or at some point, want to upgrade to something better.
+However, Sennheiser HD600 is the most expensive pair on our list of the best audio headphones for music production.
+A pair that does not provide reliable sound isolation compared to the others.
+Although the sound quality is unbeatable, clear, and detailed with tight bass, this pair is ideal for almost all kinds of electronic music.
+If you have the budget and a quiet studio room, then this is a perfect choice.

 Musicians who use it: D.Ramirez, Avicii, Audien, Max Cooper